London, The National Gallery

 Nearby, and technically part of the collection, is the National Portrait Gallery.
 This separate building houses many of Britain's most outstanding portraiture from the 15th through the 20th centuries.

-Reaching the National Gallery and the National Portrait Gallery is easy via the London Underground i.e. 'the tube' or subway.
+Reaching the National Gallery and the National Portrait Gallery is easy via train or the London Underground i.e. 'the tube' or subway.
 Exit at Charing Cross station.